ldmdldm/ev0x-consensus/README.md

 3. Ensuring secure execution in trusted environments
 4. Delivering transparent and explainable results

-We believe that Evolutionary Model Consensus represents a promising direction for addressing key challenges in AI safety, trustworthiness, and factuality.
+We believe that Evolutionary Model Consensus represents a promising direction for addressing key challenges in AI safety, trustworthiness and factuality.

 ## References